phonepay-ir/phonepay-server-sdk/README.md

-# phonepay-server-sdk
+# PhonePay Server SDK

-The PhonePay Server SDK provide easy access to phonepay gateway services.
+The PhonePay provides some api for business, We develop an sdk that allow you to call our api easily.